EZ-Maaser

 • Gave: Charity you gave

-• Spent: Business expenditures, taxes or other deductions you paid in order to generate your income – these amounts are deducted from your amount Earned in order to reduce the amount of actual (net) income on which your maaser is calculated.
+• Spent: Business expenditures, taxes or other deductions you paid in order to generate your income – these amounts are deducted from your amount Earned in order to reduce the amount of actual (net) income on which your maaser/chomesh is calculated.
 Important note: If the Earned amounts you entered in the app have already been reduced by expenses, taxes, etc., then do not enter those amounts again as Spent.

 Enter the amount you earned, gave or spent, and then tap the blue arrow to the right of the amount.